 Good dental health requires more than a yearly cleaning by our vet.
 You also play a big part in keeping your cat’s teeth healthy.
 We strongly recommend purchasing a toothbrush and toothpaste especially designed and formulated for cats.
 In fact, we can give you advice on the best products as well as show you the easiest technique for brushing your pet’s teeth.
 We can even recommend certain cat foods and treats that are specially designed to prevent dental tartar.

-As the Las Vegas veterinarian who treats only cats, we have the experience and expertise to give your cat the best available dental care.
+As the Las Vegas cat veterinarians who treat only cats, Dr. Terri Koppe, Dr. Jody Morris, Dr. Heather Zamzow and Dr. Samantha Stewart have the experience and expertise to give your cat the best available dental care.
 Contact us for an appointmentfor us to evaluate your cat’s dental health!